-As this week marks the start of spring, it’s the perfect time to give our homes a spring clean.
+As the colder winter days are hopefully behind us, now is the perfect time to give our homes a spring clean.

 As part of a holistic lifestyle, it’s a good idea to look at the cleaning products we use in the home.
 Many products most families use today are filled with harmful chemicals, which can aggravate allergies, skin conditions – such as eczema – and health issues including asthma.